unicode-org/icu/icu4c/source/data/cldr-icu-readme.txt

 # 2. Build and install the CLDR jar

-cd $TOOLS_ROOT/cldr/lib
+cd $TOOLS_ROOT/cldr
-./install-cldr-jars.sh "$CLDR_DIR"
+ant install-cldr-libs

-See the README.txt file in this directory for more information.
+See the $TOOLS_ROOT/cldr/lib/README.txt file for more information on the CLDR jar and the install-cldr-jars.sh script.

 # 3. Configure ICU4C, build and test without new data first, to verify that
 # there are no pre-existing errors.
 Here <platform> is the runConfigureICU